-My name is Mark Ware and I am the founder of a new and exciting charity called Reflecting Nature in art & science, which is currently a charity in law seeking registration with the Charity Commission.
+My name is Mark Ware and I am the founder of this new and exciting charity called Reflecting Nature in art & science.

 Why have I set up the charity?

 The answer to this question stems back to when I had a severe stroke in 1996, aged 39.
 After enjoying a successful fine art and commercial art career in the UK and USA, my world was abruptly changed by my brain injury.
 It affected almost every aspect of the way in which I navigate and negotiate the world around me.
 This life-changing event happened when the vitally important Stroke Association charity was in its infancy and so stroke awareness wasn’t great.
 I remember feeling very confused by it all, not certain whether I would continue to live, or whether I would die.
 Strangely, the experience was peaceful in many ways.
 The stroke made me realise that I wasn’t as important as I thought I was, but that I was significant.
 Above all, I became aware of my vulnerability and how connected I am to the world around me.
 I became aware of what we share, as opposed to the things that make us different.

 This idealistic sentiment of positive, inclusive connectedness is certainly a foundation of both my art since my stroke, and the charity.
 Especially recently, where we have witnessed a rise in the language of division, with talk of ‘them and us’ – language that embraces intolerance – I feel it is of utmost importance that we offer a very different message through the work of the charity; a message that supports collaboration, inclusion, tolerance, the sharing of ideas and the desire to help protect the natural environment.